mautic/user-documentation/docs/getting_started/how_to_update_mautic.rst

     sudo -u www-data php upgrade_v3.php

-If you installed via composer originally, you will need to use this trick :
+If you installed via Composer originally, you will need to use this trick :

 .. code-block:: shell